 Pet Food Feeding Trials = Animal Testing = Make It Stop!

-Check your bag of pet food-does it state “Meets the nutritional requirements of cats/dogs as established in AAFCO Feeding Trials or Feeding Tests or Feeding Protocols”?
+If it states that the food “Meets the nutritional requirements of cats/dogs as established in AAFCO Feeding Trials or Feeding Tests or Feeding Protocols” then it has.

-Properly formulated pet food that uses real food ingredients (a food that isn’t waste products, highly processed and full of preservatives and artificial ingredients) doesn’t require animal testing for safety because it’s real food.
-Do you need to see that animal testing was done on your carrots and apples at the farmers market to be sure of its nutritional quality?
+Properly formulated pet food that uses real food ingredients (a food that isn’t waste products, highly processed, full of preservatives and artificial ingredients) doesn’t require animal testing for safety because it’s real food.
+Do you need to see that testing was done on your chicken, carrots, or apples at the farmers market to be sure of their nutritional quality?
+The facts are that today there is commonly accepted, published data on the nutritional needs of dogs and cats so animal testing in these lab settings is not required for the purpose of determining nutritional requirements.